cjstoddard/My-Freebsd/README.md

 Once this is all done, copy the dot files to the home directory of your user account, renaming the; .xinitrc, .toolboxrc and .emwmrc.
 If you want to make changes to the menu box, edit the .toolboxrc and if you want to make changes to how emwm works, edit the .emwmrc file.

-You should now beable to log in as you regular user account, type startx and you should be ready to go.
+You should now be able to log in as you regular user account, type startx and you should be ready to go.